IgorSokoloff/rr_with_compression_experiments_source_code/README.md

 **Parameters:**
 - --dataset - dataset name.
-- --num_workers - number of workers participation in the training.
+- --num_workers - number of workers participating in the training.
 - --loss_func - a loss function type.
 In our experiments, we used only the Logistic Regression problem.
 - --hetero: 0 or 1.
 Parameter 0 corresponds to the data partitioning in the default order.
-If one set 1, the whole dataset is firstly sorted in ascending order of labels, and then equally split among workers.
+If one sets 1, the whole dataset is firstly sorted in ascending order of labels, and then equally split among workers.
 For more detail see Appendix A in the [paper](https://arxiv.org/abs/2206.07021).
 That is, the choice \[--hetero 1\] relates to the more heterogeneous setting than default splitting.
 - --is_minimize: 0 or 1.
 For the very first run, one needs to set \[--is_minimize 1\] to estimate the solution of the problem.
 If one wishes to change the setting (eg., increase number of workers) there is no need to solve the optimization problem again, therefore one can choose \[--is_minimize 0\] for faster preprocessing.